dellaert/19F-4476/proj3.md

 At the end of this assignment you will be performing RANSAC to find the fundamental matrix for an image pair that you create, and you will want to keep the estimated accuracy of your point correspondences in mind when deciding how many iterations are appropriate.

 ## Testing
 We have provided a set of tests for you to evaluate your implementation.
 We have included tests inside `proj3.ipynb` so you can check your progress as you implement each section.
-When you're done with the entire project, you can call additional tests by running `pytest unit_tests` inside the root directory of the project. _Your grade on the coding portion of the project will be further evaluated with a set of tests not provided to you._
+When you're done with the entire project, you can call additional tests by running `pytest` inside the "./unit_tests" directory of the project. _Your grade on the coding portion of the project will be further evaluated with a set of tests not provided to you._

 ## Bells & Whistles (Extra Points)
 Reflect on the fundamental matrix and RANSAC songs for extra credit.
 See the report template for details.